 If you don’t prioritize your well-being and take care of yourself, you’ll burn out.
 Your stress levels will skyrocket and your productivity will plummet.
 You might get loads of things checked off your to-do list in the short term, but you won’t be able to maintain that momentum in the long term.
 You’ll exhaust yourself, make yourself sick, and start making mistakes and overlooking things.
 Make sure you include self-care in your daily plan.

 And by “self-care” I don’t mean things that cost money or require hours and hours of time.
 I mean simple things that nourish you physically and mentally.
-Drink enough water, eat healthy foods, take regular breaks, adhere to set work hours, avoid toxic people, etc. For more ideas on practicing self-care, check out these self-care posts here and here and sign up for my free Self-love Booster e-course.
+Drink enough water, eat healthy foods, take regular breaks, adhere to set work hours, avoid toxic people, etc. For more ideas on practicing self-care, check out these self-care posts here and here.